 La Push Area

 Huge area of protected coastline, with miles of rugged beach.
 It’s possible to run along the beaches, but the sand can be soft, depending on season/tides.
+Best to follow the tide line.
 Good sections include: Rialto Beach to Hole-in-the-Wall and further north; and Second Beach, 1.5 miles with great views of sea stacks.
 There is also some more rugged trail running here, notably the South Coast Trail from Third Beach to Oil City (up to 17 miles).
 Use tide tables and caution.

 Hoh Rain Forest Area

 The best bet for a rainforest run in Olympic National Park is the Hoh River Trail, a popular path lined with giant cedars, firs and maples.
 The first 12-13 miles are which is fairly wide and flat, with good footing (Run to Five Mile Island for a 10 mile out and back!).
 After the ~12 mile mark, the trail becomes more rugged and steep, as it starts ascending Mount Olympus.
 Another, option in the area is Hall of Mosses Trail (1.6 miles out and back).
 It’s also possible to run on the Upper Hoh Valley Road, west of the Visitor Center.
 Note: the trails are popular and can get crowded.
 If you want to run it, go early or during off-peak times!